haacked/haacked.com/_posts/2014-12-04-duck-typing.markdown

 petOwner.TakeCareOf(new Car()); // calls second method.
 ```

+But a dynamic language such as Python can't support this approach.
+Without a static type, you can't have three methods of the same name each with a single argument because there is no type declared to distinguish between the methods.
+Instead, you'd need a single method.

-But a dynamic language such as Python doesn't support this approach.
-You could switch based on the runtime type of the argument passed in, but Alex points out that would be inappropriate in Python.
+One approach is you could switch based on the runtime type of the argument passed in, but Alex points out that would be inappropriate in Python.
 I assume because it conflicts with Python's dynamic nature.
-Keep in mind that I'm not a Python programmer so I'm basing this on my best attempt to interpret Alex's response.
+Keep in mind that I'm not a Python programmer so I'm basing this on my best attempt to interpret Alex's words:

 > In other words, don't check whether it IS-a duck: check whether it QUACKS-like-a duck, WALKS-like-a duck, etc, etc, depending on exactly what subset of duck-like behaviour you need to play your language-games with.